Mission, Vision, Core Values & History

 List of 4 items.

-• Excellence
+• EXCELLENCE

 We set high expectations for our students, teachers, and staff, fostering a culture of self-discovery where each individual thrives—at school, at home, and in life.

-• Integrity
+• INTEGRITY

 FASPS employees are dedicated to doing what is right, whether educating students, managing finances, developing curricula, planning events, or leading programs—all with the highest regard for our community and international network.
+We value a foundation of honesty and tranparency, built through a trustworthy partnership with parents, families and the broader FASPS community throughout each student's educational journey.

 We believe that experiences beyond the classroom—guest visits, performances, presentations, exhibits, field trips, and overnight trips—are essential for shaping open-minded, successful students who are ready to see the world through different perspectives for life beyond FASPS

-• Community
+• COMMUNITY

 Our commitment to community shapes everything we do.
 We strive for a diverse, inclusive, and welcoming environment where everyone feels excited to walk through our doors each day.

-History
+Our History

 In the fall of 1995, cofounders Patricia Blaise-Caves and Véronique Dussud opened FASPS’s doors with 13 students in the basement of a church in Newcastle.
 One year later, as enrollment more than doubled, the school moved to another church property in Newport Hills.